apache/flink/docs/streaming_guide.md

 nc -lk 9999
 ~~~

-The lines typed to this terminal are submitted as a source for your streaming job.
+The lines typed to this terminal will be the source data stream for your streaming job.

 [Back to top](#top)